richstokes/Forza-data-tools/README.md

 Specify a CSV file to log to: `-c log.csv` (File will be overwritten if it exists)
 Enable support for Forza Horizon: `-z`
 Enable JSON server: `-j`
-Disable realtime terminal output: `-d`
+Disable realtime terminal output: `-q`

 &nbsp;